dpersing/ada-a11y-intro/a11y-presentation.md

 #### WCAG audit

 The second step is running an automated test against WCAG 2.0 principles.
-These tests will sometimes find false positives for issues, but are a great way to get accustomed to WCAG and techniques for fixing a11y issues issues.
+These tests will sometimes find false positives for issues, but are a great way to get accustomed to WCAG and techniques for identifying and fixing a11y issues.

 * [Chrome Accessibility Developer Tools](https://chrome.google.com/webstore/detail/accessibility-developer-t/fpkknkljclfencbdbgkenhalefipecmb?hl=en) is an add-on for Chrome that adds an accessibility audit to the existing Web Inspector tools.
 * [HTML_Codesniffer](http://squizlabs.github.io/HTML_CodeSniffer/) is an in-browser tool and bookmarklet for any browser that checks your code against WCAG 2.0.